pivlab/annual_review_of_biomedical_data_science/manuscript.md

 In schizophrenia, the application of the omnigenic model has revealed specific core gene sets associated with the disorder.
 Notably, the *TCF4* gene set maintained its significant impact even after excluding SNPs within the *TCF4* gene itself.
 This finding suggests that peripheral genes within the set contribute to the development of schizophrenia.
+The omnigenic model has also helped propose potential causes for disorders like autism [@doi:10.1016/j.cell.2019.07.037].
 Additionally, the observed systematic floor effect across polygenic scores aligns with the model's prediction that most genes expressed in relevant cells contribute to heritability, thereby highlighting the model's potential in explaining the broad genetic contributions to complex psychiatric conditions [@doi:10.1038/s41386-019-0410-z].

 Li et al. (2024) identified a significantly connected subgraph formed by cancer-affected coding genes and ncRNAs by focusing on connectivity as a key topological feature.
 This approach highlighted the essential role of ncRNAs in linking fragmented cancer-affected genes, consistent with the omnigenic framework's premise that peripheral genes, including non-coding elements, contribute to complex traits such as cancer.
 Importantly, the inclusion of ncRNAs enhanced the identification of cancer-related pathways, indicating that a comprehensive network model encompassing ncRNAs is more effective in characterizing disease relationships than models concentrating solely on coding genes [@doi:10.3390/e26080640].
 Empirical support for the omnigenic theory extends beyond human diseases.
 Sundell et al. demonstrated this concept in European black poplars, showing that both core and peripheral genes play a crucial role in predicting phenotypes.
 While core genes are indeed important, the information they provide must be complemented by other genes to ensure accurate phenotype predictions.